cedricwalter/cedricwalter.github.io/_posts/2008-09-17-akobook-plus-5-1-0-release.md

 **NEW**: a new menu entry that can check if you are running the latest version of this software
 [![akobookPlus5CheckForLatest](/assets/images/2008/09/akobookPlus5CheckForLatest_thumb.png)](/assets/images/2008/09/akobookPlus5CheckForLatest.png) [![akobookPlus5CheckForLatesthtml](/assets/images/2008/09/akobookPlus5CheckForLatesthtml_thumb.png)](/assets/images/2008/09/akobookPlus5CheckForLatesthtml.png)

-**NEW**: refactoring but can be considered daily part of the work -&gt; this code is not MVC at all, and has to be turn into a real #Joomla!
+**NEW**: refactoring but can be considered daily part of the work -> this code is not MVC at all, and has to be turn into a real #Joomla!
 1.5 extension.
 I consider anti spamming and security more important in the TODO list at the moment than making the code MVC.

 Hurry up any post in this forum <http://forums.waltercedric.com/index.php?board=46.0> may enter into that release as well 🙂